rMiccolis/binanceB/README.md

 ## EXAMPLE:
 ### FOR EACH REMOTE HOST EXECUTE THESE INSTRUCTIONS!
+#### ('m1' is the host that will have the master role inside the cluster)
+#### ('w1' is the host that will have the worker role inside the cluster)
 ```
-# copy ssh public key into .ssh authorized file of the remote host to use ssh connection without password prompt
+# copy ssh public key into .ssh authorized file of the remote host to use ssh connection without password prompt (to be done for all hosts)
 scp C:\Users\ROB\.ssh\id_rsa.pub m1@m1:/home/m1/.ssh/authorized_keys
 scp C:\Users\ROB\.ssh\id_rsa.pub w1@w1:/home/w1/.ssh/authorized_keys

 # copy infrastructure_setup.sh into the master remote host and execute it
 scp E:\Desktop\binanceB\bin\infrastructure_setup.sh m1@m1:/home/m1/

+# copy main_config.json to master remote host to for application configuration
+scp E:\Download\main_config.json m1@m1:/home/m1/

-# ssh into remote host and set passwordless sudo prompt for remote host username
+# ssh into all remote hosts and set passwordless sudo prompt for remote host username
 ssh -A m1@m1
 cat << EOF | sudo tee -a /etc/sudoers
 $USER ALL=(ALL) NOPASSWD: ALL